Disabled Veterans' Exemption – Frequently Asked Questions

 As of January 1, 2007, a property that was previously owned, but not occupied by the qualified disabled veteran, may receive the exemption as of the date the property becomes eligible (when it becomes the veteran's primary residence).
 Other mid-year eligibility may take place upon:

 - upon the death of a serviceperson who died as a result of a service-connected injury or disease, whereby the spouse receives the exemption.

 If your disability rating was effective prior to your buying your home, the exemption amount will be prorated from the date the property became eligible for the exemption.
 If your disability rating became effective after the purchase, the exemption will be prorated as of the effective date of your disability.
 Since you filed for the exemption timely, that is, before the next lien date (January 1, 2017), the full prorated exemption amount is available to you.

 Yes.
 Revenue and Taxation Code section 276.1 provides that the retroactive period begins from the effective date of your disability rating.
-Rather than receiving a partial exemption when you file late due to the delayed disability rating, the full amount of the disabled veterans' exemption may be granted.
+Rather than receiving a partial exemption when you file late due to the "delayed" disability rating, the full amount of the disabled veterans' exemption for which you qualify may be granted.
 Once you file the appropriate claims and the exemption is granted, your taxes will be cancelled or refunded, including any interest and penalties, subject to an eight-year statute of limitation (Revenue and Taxation Code section 5097(a)(4)), on your property's assessed value that would have been exempt had you filed the claim timely.
 For a 100 percent of eligible exemption, you must file the claim with the county assessor within 90 days after you receive the disability rating, or on or before the next lien date, whichever occurs later.